jarrett/erb_parser/readme.md

 # ErbParser

 ErbParser is a Ruby gem for parsing ERB templates.
-It takes an ERB template as a `String` and returns either an array of tokens or a transformed XML document, depending on your preference.
+It takes an ERB template as a string and returns either an array of tokens or a transformed XML document, depending on your preference.

 ## Basic usage synopsis

-Pass in an ERB template as a `String`:
+Pass in an ERB template as a string:

     result = ErbParser.parse(
       'Plain text <% 5.times {} %><%= 2 + 3 %><%# Comment %>
     )

-    # result is an array of tokens.

     # 'Plain text'
     puts result[0]